Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Tactile Sensing

-\textit{Conclusion}: Tactile sensing is yet an underexplored modality for advancing humanoid loco-manipulation, providing direct contact information necessary for tasks involving complex interactions with environments and objects.
-While tactile perceptions have significantly enhanced humanoid tasks, achieving human-level dexterity and versatility remains challenging, requiring further research into dynamic perception, and multimodal sensing integration to enable systematic, real-time decision-making during interactions.
-This includes optimizing contact scheduling on whole-body based on object properties like size and weight, and understanding how contact dynamics affect robot and object balance during simultaneous loco-manipulation.
+\textit{Key Takeaways}: Tactile sensing is yet an underexplored modality for advancing humanoid loco-manipulation, providing direct contact information necessary for tasks involving complex interactions with environments and objects.
+While it has improved task performance, achieving human-level dexterity and versatility requires advances in dynamic perception, and multi-modal sensing integration to enable systematic, real-time decision-making during interactions.
+Future directions include optimizing whole-body contact scheduling based on object properties and understanding how contact dynamics affect robot and object balance during loco-manipulation.
 Moreover, the design of whole-body tactile systems should account for varying sensor resolutions and load requirements, \textit{i.e.} hands need higher resolution for delicate tasks, while body skin can operate at lower resolution but withstand higher payloads.
 For further reading, we recommend a survey paper on humanoid tactile sensing~\cite{dahiya2009tactile}, and a book chapter on tactile sensing technologies with an emphasis on deployment on humanoid robot~\cite{natale2017tactile}.